hengestone/chirp/README.rst

 * Simplify iterations in gc_connections

-* Send noop message the first it is needed
+* Send probe message the first time it is needed

 * Fix memory leak in buffer pool